FACULTY: Berg, Legerski, Minnotte, Pedersen (Graduate Program Director), Staples, and Stofferahn (Chair)

 Master of Arts (M.A.)

-The mission of the sociology graduate program is to prepare students for advanced training, for university teaching careers, or for professional careers that allow them to apply their advanced sociological training.
-The program facilitates students gaining the sophisticated theoretical, methodological, and analytical skills with which to examine sociological research questions.
-All courses in the curriculum focus on building these skills to a level in which the student is able to independently engage in research informed by a sociological perspective.
+The mission of the sociology graduate program is to prepare students for acceptance into doctoral programs, university teaching careers, or professional careers that allow them to apply their advanced sociological training.
+Students will develop sophisticated theoretical, methodological, and analytical skills with which to examine sociological research questions.
+All courses in the curriculum focus on building these skills to a level in which the student is able to independently engage in research informed by a sociological perspective and to solve complex problems in the professional world.

 Goal 1: How is sociology distinctive as a discipline?
 Students should be able to: